-Table 5:10.20C - Downtown Character Overlay Zoning Districts Building Massing Standards (Additional Regulations for the D1 and D2 Districts) Overlay Zoning Streetwall Height Offset at Top of Building Height Massing Articulation Side and Rear Setbacks District Streetwall Max.
+Table 5:10.20C - Downtown Character Overlay Zoning Districts Building Massing Standards (Additional Regulations for the D1 and D2 Districts) Overlay Zoning District Streetwall Height Offset at Top of Streetwall Building Height Massing Articulation Side and Rear Setbacks Max.
 Height Min.
 Height Required Average Max.
-Building Maximum building Minimum Distance from abutting R Zoning District - Height module length (horizontal - dimonsion) South University 3 stories 2 stories 5 feet 150 feet 45 feet For D1, a minimum 30 foot setback.
+Building Height Maximum building module length (horizontal dimension) Minimum Distance from abutting R Zoning District South University 3-stories 2 stories 5 feet 150 feet 45 feet For D1, a minimum 30 foot setback.
 For D2, a minimum 40 foot setback.
-This setback shall be measured from the I 1 rear and side exterior walls of the building to any R 1 zoning district boundary on the same block as the 1 1 1 building
+This setback shall be measured from the rear and side exterior walls of the building to any R zening district boundary on the same block as the building.

-Building frontage standards. (a) Intert.
+- Building frontage standards.

+(a) Intent.
 These building frontage designations, in coordination with the downtown character overlay zoning districts, are designed to support the pedestrian-scale character of downtown streets.

-1. Primary Street: Lot frontage where placement of buildings at the front property line is desired.
-2. Secondary Street: Lot frontage where a setback from the front property line is a cceptable.
-3. Front Yard Street: Lot frontage where a setback from the front property line is acceptable.
+1. Primary Street.
+Lot frontage where placement of buildings at the front property line is desired.

+2. Secondary Street: Lot frontage where a range of building setbacks from the front property line is acceptable.

 3. Front Yard Street: Lot frontage where a setback from the front property line is desired.

-3. Buildings and additions constructed after the effective date of this section (December 26, 2009) on lots zoned D1 or D2 in the Downtown Character Overlay Zoning Districts shall comply with the building frontage standards in Table 5:10.2018, as applicable.
+(b) Buildings and additions constructed after the effective date of this section (December 26, 2009) on lots zoned D1 or D2 in the Downtown Character Overlay Zoning Districts shall comply with the building frontage standards in Table 5:10.2018, as applicable.